 Now notice Philippians 3:20: “For our conversation [the Greek word here, politeuma, should be properly translated citizenship] is in heaven; from where also we look for the Savior, the Lord Jesus Christ.”

 This is a fascinating verse.
-It reveals that a Christian’s “citizenship” is held in heaven, not on earth.
-It explains why Christ said, “My kingdom is not of this world.”
+It reveals that a Christian’s “citizenship” is held in heaven, not on Earth.
+It explains why Jesus said, “My kingdom is not of this world.”
 It is from another place—from heaven.
 This scripture complements and reinforces John 18:36.
 Human leaders come from a certain city, state, province or country that they represent.
-So does Christ.
+So does Jesus.
 He comes from heaven.
 A Christian’s citizenship is also held there and comes from there.